clusterspace-io/SuperQueue/README.md

 ### GET /record - Get a record

 This will fetch the next record that is available in the queue (partition).
-Currently there is a hard-coded 30s in-flight timeout, meaning that after 30 seconds if you do not ack or nack the record it will requeue.
+Currently there is a hard-coded 30s in-flight timeout, meaning that after 30 seconds if you do not ack or nack the record it will requeue (and unable to ack or nack).

 Expected Response body (code `200`):